 1) Recognition of existing EUTMs in the UK, post-Brexit

-UK legislation and the Draft Withdrawal Agreement provides for a transition to the UK register for exisiting EUTMs.
+UK legislation and the Draft Withdrawal Agreement provides for a transition to the UK register for existing EUTMs.

 Any process of EUTM conversion or recognition is expected to acknowledge valid seniority claims from UK national registrations and re-establish them in some form.